ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/on-demand-forecast-model/Readme.md

 Now go to the left panel and click **Dataset** and click on **New Datastore**.
-Provide the parameters as given below and choose the Server name / database name as the one created as part of one click deployment
+Provide the parameters as given below and choose the Server name/database name as the one created as part of one-click deployment

 ![NewYork Times datastore creation](./images/nytimes-datastore-creation.png)